SamuelSchlesinger/haskell-server-template/README.md

 # Operation

-To run this server, run it with `cabal run server -- run`.
+To run this server with the default configuration, run it with `cabal run server -- run`.
 If you run `cabal run server -- help`, you will see:

 ```
 usage: